jmcerrejon/piko/README.md

 cp .env.example .env
 ```

-Edit the `.env` file to include your _API key_.
+-   Edit the `.env` file to include your _API keys_.
+-   Edit the `.env` file to set the library you want to use: "openai" (default) or "gemini".

 ## Usage

-The script will make a virtual environment If doesn't exists and install the necessary dependencies for the first time.
+The script will create a virtual environment if it doesn't exist and install the necessary dependencies for the first time.

 To start using PIKO, run the following command: